-Institution/ Depart ment/Faculty Scheme Funding agency Year of award with duration Amount NIL NIL NI L Nil NIL 8.Whether compositions NAAC guidelines ition of IQAC as pe r latest Yes Upload latest notification of formation of IQAC View File &gt; 9.No. of IQAC mee tings held during th ne year 2 Were the minutes of IQAC meeting(s) and compliance to the decisions have been uploaded on the institutional website?
-Yes (Please upload, minutes of meetings and action taken report) View File 2 10.Whether IQAC received funding from any of the funding agency to support its activities during the year?
-No 1
+Institution/ Depar tment/Faculty Scheme Funding agency Year of award with duration Amount Nil Nil Nil Nil Nil

+8.Whether composition of IQAC as per latest NAAC guidelines Yes Upload latest notification of formation of IQAC View File 9.No. of IQAC meetings held during the year Two Were the minutes of IQAC meeting(s) and compliance to the decisions have been uploaded on the institutional website?
+Yes (Please upload, minutes of meetings and action taken report) View File 10.Whether IQAC received funding from any of the funding agency to support its activities during the year?
+No If yes, mention the amount